sword-nan/SpecEmbedding/README.md

 Details on the hyperparameter search space, training procedure, ablation studies, and full benchmark results across multiple tasks are also available on [figshare](https://doi.org/10.6084/m9.figshare.28876751.v2) for reproducibility and further research.

+More details about Evaluation Metrics can be found in [SpecEmbedding-Comparison](https://github.com/sword-nan/SpecEmbedding-Comparison)

 ### 1. Environment

 OS: Linux Ubuntu 20.04